runpod/docs/docs/serverless/handlers/handler-concurrency.md

 ## Example code

-Here is an example demonstrating the setup for a RunPod serverless function capable of handling multiple concurrent requests.
+Here is an example demonstrating the setup for a RunPod Serverless function capable of handling multiple concurrent requests.

 ```python
 import runpod